What does a Water Treatment Plant Operator do?

 Responsibilities:

-- Operate and monitor water treatment processes and equipment to ensure efficient and safe operation.
+- Monitor and operate water treatment equipment and systems to ensure efficient and effective water treatment processes.

 - Conduct routine and emergency maintenance on plant equipment and facilities.